trevdevtech/PegboardSolver/README.md

 # PegboardSolver
 A progam to find a solution for the Pegboard given an initial Pegboard state.
+The state space in which the solution might be found can be traversed in a breadth-first, depth-first, greedy, or A-Star manner.

 ## Requirements
 C++11